 17. Don’t skimp on date nights

 This cannot be stressed enough.
-Skimping on date nights means you are letting yourself get lazy.
-And that’s not cool.
+Skimping on date nights means you are letting yourself get lazy and that’s just not cool.

 Be enthusiastic about a date like you used to be before marriage.
 Plan your date night with as much enthusiasm and enjoy your togetherness.
 If you want things to work out in the future this is what you need to do at present.

-If you feel you cannot deal with the bit of tension in your marriage, it’s alright to seek professional help.
-What you cannot say to your spouse at home, you might be able to do so with a counselor.
+If you feel like you cannot deal with that bit of tension in your marriage, it’s alright to seek professional help for the same.
+What you cannot say to your spouse at home, you might be able to to a counselor.

 19. Life decisions are important, take one step at a time

-Don’t rush into things.
+Don’t rush into things when it comes to future life plans.
 Planning to buy a house?
-Be extra sure you want to take a loan out to buy a house right away.
+Be extra sure you want to take that loan.
+Discuss it through and through.
 Impulse buying should not be on your list.

 Don’t make major decisions a stressful affair.
 If you think you can’t handle it in the first year of marriage then give it some time.
 For instance, don’t plunge into a huge mortgage to buy your dream home as soon you get married.
-Settle down in your new life first and then take the major decision.
+Settle down in your new life first and then take any major decisions.

 20. When in doubt, travel together

-Even if that means a short ride to Lonavala.
+Even if that means a short ride to a resort near your city.
 This is not just a marriage lesson.
 This is a marriage mantra.
 Traveling as a couple is the best thing to do and if you can do road trips and train rides then nothing like it.